dice-group/Ontolearn/docs/usage/06_concept_learners.md

 > Note: The KGs directory contains datasets, and it's not part of the project.
 > They have to be downloaded first, see [Download External Files](02_installation.md#download-external-files).
+> You can also download some ready to use learning problem json files by clicking [here](https://files.dice-research.org/projects/Ontolearn/LPs.zip).

 ## Configuring Input Parameters